FabricioBattaglia/Moment-of-Muscle/README.md

 money to the worker, while keeping a competitive price.

 Unlike Fiverr we focus on communities.
 We want to connect people who can do a task with people who need things done.
-Moment of Muscle (MOM) offers a way other than depending on the already established big players in the market, giving a chance to regular people to earn their money for a fair price, without interference.
+Moment of Muscle offers a way other than depending on the already established big players in the market, giving a chance to regular people to earn their money for a fair price, without interference.
 MOM provides quick access to people who are able to assist with certain situations within a